 Explore & Grab a Bite at Crosstown Concourse

-Perched proudly in the hear of the Crosstown neighborhood is Crosstown Concourse – a mixed use development that was formely a Sears distribution center.
+Perched proudly in the heart of the Crosstown neighborhood is Crosstown Concourse – a mixed use development that was formerly a Sears distribution center.
 After sitting empty for 20 years, the space was revamped and hosts multiple restaurants, art galleries, shops, and more.
 Be sure to stop by to explore all of the things to see and do.
 If you’re feeling hungry, I highly recommend Global Café – an international food hall dedicated to supporting immigrants and refugees.
 They serve an eclectic mix of delicious Syrian, Venezuelan, and Sudanese cuisine.

 Tour the Stax Museum of American Soul Music